deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](charts/charts_6_0.png)

-> 🔼 The chart displays the relationship between a policy's object generalization performance and the number of training objects used, considering different fractions of available demonstrations.
+> 🔼 The chart shows how a robot policy's ability to generalize to unseen objects changes as the number of training objects and the fraction of training demonstrations increases.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Object generalization.
 Each curve corresponds to a different fraction of demonstrations used, with normalized scores shown as a function of the number of training objects.